Ypertex/blog/content/articles/unhide-virtual-network-adapters-windows-10/index.md

 {{<card class="alert-secondary">}}
 ##### <i class="las la-sync"></i> Edited {{<date>}}2020-05-14{{</date>}}

 Above mentioned server model EX51-SSD-GPU has been removed from Hetzner's [line-up of dedicated servers](https://www.hetzner.com/dedicated-rootserver).
-There's some speculation on [Reddit](https://www.reddit.com/r/hetzner/comments/fk2n7r/any_idea_when_hetzner_gpu_servers_will_be/) as to why this models was retired.
+There's some speculation on [Reddit](https://www.reddit.com/r/hetzner/comments/fk2n7r/any_idea_when_hetzner_gpu_servers_will_be/) as to why this model was retired.
 However, you might still be available to find one via their [server auction](https://www.hetzner.com/sb)---if you're interested, just filter for the term "GPU".

 Currently, there are no further plans to introduce new GPU-powered servers according to a source at Hetzner.
 {{</card>}}